 Energy gels, however innovative, cater to a relatively small niche market, primarily the ‘serious’ endurance athlete.
 Because of their unique consistency and texture, gels have not reached (and will likely never reach) a broad mass-market appeal.
 Sport drinks and energy bars are successful with the mainstream consumer because they’re identifiable as drinks/foods.
 Energy gels are somewhere in between—present in a virtual no-man’s land of food classification.
 To someone who has never heard of or tried an energy gel before, the act of coaxing a person into tasting a small sample can sometimes be as difficult as trying to persuade a two year old to eat their creamed spinach.
 It’s not that energy gels taste bad (well, most don’t taste THAT bad), it’s the foreign appearance of gels that scare most people away or bias their opinion before it even hits the taste buds.
 Those of us who have used energy gels during a grueling event or training session and felt their beneficial effects don’t need much convincing.
 They work and work well based on the foundation of what decades of scientific research has shown: consuming carbohydrates during exercise lasting longer than 2 hours helps to prevent/attenuate the dreaded ‘bonk’ caused by muscle glycogen depletion.

-In summary, energy gels are the product of four decades of carbohydrate research and numerous hours of athlete ‘battle field’ testing.
+In summary, energy gels are the product of four decades of carbohydrate research and countless hours of self reported field testing by athletes.
 They can be described as a ‘race car’ hybrid of a sports drink and energy bar….sleek, smooth, fast fuel for the endurance athlete.